iftheshoefritz/20170404_ansible/slides.md

 Also switched between vagrant and EC2 easily.

 Idempotent:
-Run as many times
+Run as many times as you want with the same result

-declarative:
+Declarative:
 see next slide

 ---

-# Bonus CS: Declarative
+# Bonus CS: Imperative vs. Declarative

     !ruby
-    # telling you how to get the answer I want
+    # imperative - telling you how to get the answer I want
     def odd_numbers(my_list)
       output = []
       for i in 0..my_list.length - 1